 Description.
 Describe how the SEA established its ambitious long-term goals and measurements of interim progress for improved four-year adjusted cohort graduation rates, including how the SEA established its State-determined timeline for attaining such goals.

 Massachusetts began calculating a cohort graduation rate in 2006.
 At that time, 79.9 percent of the 2006 cohort graduated in four years.
-Since that initial calculation, the Department of Elementary and Secondary Education and the state’s school districts have implemented a number of programmatic initiatives to increase the four-year cohort rate to 87.3 percent for the 2015 cohort.
+Since that initial calculation, the Department of Elementary and Secondary Education and the state’s school districts have implemented a number of programmatic initiatives to increase the four-year cohort rate to 89.8 percent for the 2021 cohort.
 The most significant reason behind this increase has been a reduction in the number of dropouts in grades 9-12.
-Since 2007, the number of dropouts has decreased by almost 50 percent to 5,346 dropouts in 2015.
-This represents a dropout rate of 1.9 percent of all students in grades 9-12, the lowest rate on record in the state.
-Massachusetts expects this trend to continue as the state continues to support high schools developing multiple pathways for students to prepare for the college and beyond.
+Since 2007, the number of dropouts has decreased by over 50 percent to 4,297 dropouts in 2015.
+This represents a dropout rate of 1.5 percent of all students in grades 9-12.
+Massachusetts expects this trend to continue as the state continues to support high schools developing multiple pathways for students to prepare for college and career.

-As part of its ESSA state plan, Massachusetts has set ambitious goals based on the strong graduation rate improvement of recent years.
-Since 2010, the average high school in Massachusetts has improved its four-year graduation rate by 5.0 percentage points and the state cut its “graduation gap” for the all students subgroup (the distance from a 100 percent four-year graduation rate) by 29 percent.
-The long-term goals associated with this plan seek to achieve the same level of improvement for all students and all subgroups over the next five years.
+As part of its ESSA state plan, Massachusetts sets ambitious goals based on the strong graduation rate improvement of recent years.
+Since 2010, the state’s four-year cohort graduation rate for the all students group has improved by more than 7 percentage points (from 82.1 percent for the 2010 cohort to 89.8 percent for the 2021 cohort).
+The long-term goals associated with this plan seek to achieve continuous improvement for all students and each student group and align with those targets set in accordance with the state’s Student Opportunity Act.

 Provide the baseline and long-term goals for the four-year adjusted cohort graduation rate in the table below.